real-jame/realjame-old/src/blog/_posts/2023-03-17-general-update.md

 I also am reducing screen time usage on my phone, and the biggest thing is keeping my phone in a different room when I go to sleep, so I don't immediately pull it out when I wake up.

 Last thing is going on a short walk daily on my free days off to take breaks from looking at screens, and reading books as well.
-I might post book reviews, basically just my thoughts on books right after finishing it (with no background knowledge on the book or how it was reviewed/critiqued by others).
+I plan to post book reviews, basically just my thoughts on books right after finishing it (with no background knowledge on the book or how it was reviewed/critiqued by others).
 I've found some interesting books at the library and various thrift stores.

 `TODO image of some books I'm working on reading - Coyote Waits, 1984, Catcher in the Rye`

+I'm also reading some self-help books and other non-fiction too. **My current backlog is:**

+- Coyote Waits by
+- 1984 by George Orwell
+- Catcher in the Rye by
+- How to Read a Book by , audiobook voiced by
+- Make It Stick by
+- Annihilation by Jeff Vandermeer
+- C# 10 in a Nutshell by Joseph Albahari
+- Four Thousand Weeks: Time Management for Mere Mortals by
+- Deep Work by
+- How to Win Friends and Influence People by
+- Atomic Habits by

+I think making a new section of the site as a list of all these books (and games, shows, movies, etc?)
+I've consumed and written about would be very cool.
+A gallery view of their covers, acting as buttons linking to their review post.
+Like [here on Twelve Men](https://twelvemen.neocities.org/2/recc) or on [Nick64's site](https://nick64.me/about-me/).

 ## My "To-Develop" List